 Here is a list of some of the factors parents should consider when naming a Guardian:

-Values and beliefs
+- Values and beliefs

-Religious beliefs and parenting styles
+- Religious beliefs and parenting styles

-Location, it is usually a good idea to keep children in the same school so they can keep the same friends during a time of grief
+- Location, it is usually a good idea to keep children in the same school so they can keep the same friends during a time of grief

-The emotional intelligence and their ability to take on the responsibility of raising a child.
+- The emotional intelligence and their ability to take on the responsibility of raising a child.

-The willingness of the person to raise the children
+- The willingness of the person to raise the children

-People who currently have children who are close in age to your children
+- People who currently have children who are close in age to your children

 Leaving Money to a Guardian?

 Parents should provide enough money from their current assets and plan ahead through life insurance so that the guardian can provide for the child.

 It is also a good idea to name a third party (trustee) to handle the money that you leave for your children.

 Sometimes the best caretakers are not the best with money management.
 If this is the case, name someone else to be in charge of the children’s inheritance and make distributions as needed.

 Difficulty Naming a Guardian for your Children

 Nobody will ever be able to raise your children exactly how their parents would.
 Nobody will be the perfect parent so figure out what is most important to you and compromise on areas that are less important.

 Keep in mind that this is simply a precaution to avoid having a judge make that decision on the very slim chance that something were to happen to both parents.

 Lastly, you should remember that your decision for a guardian is not binding forever.
 If you decide to change your mind you can change your guardian.

 Ideally, raising the child should not be a financial burden for the guardian, and a candidate’s financial situation should not be the deciding factor.

 Further, the person named as the guardian of your children may very well differ from the person granted your power of attorney to handle your finances.

 To this point, setting up a trust for your children is also an option, allowing for you to choose how much money is given to them and what age they are to receive it.

 Also, be cognizant of the fact that amendments are also possible by working with your Estate Planning attorney to adjust the documents.

 Opelon LLP works in Estate Planning and can help you create a master plan that provides for the election of a guardian for your minor children and that addresses many of your other potential concerns.